csalmeida/ruby-fundamentals/README.md

 A command used throughout this document is `puts`, which allows something to be printed in the console.

-There's a variation of `puts` which is simply `print`, with the difference being that `puts` _always_ adds a line return at the end whilst `print` does not unless specified.
+There's a variation of `puts` which is `print`, with the difference being that `puts` _always_ adds a line return at the end whilst `print` does not unless specified.

 ### Input

-There's also the ability to do input using `gets`.
+There's also the ability to receive user input using `gets`.
 It will take everything typed until a user hits return.

 ```ruby